niklasbuschmann/contrast/_posts/2017-01-01-advanced-examples.md

 ## Gists

-With Github Pages you can emebd gists simply by using the `gist` command:
+With Github Pages you can embed gists simply by using the `gist` command:

 {% gist 5555251 gist.md %}